red-gate/XmlDoc2CmdletDoc/README.md

 ## Type description

-You can document the type of a parameter, or the output type of a cmdlet, by using \<para\> elements in the type's XML doc comment.
+You can document the input type of a parameter or the output type of a cmdlet, by using \<para\> elements in the type's XML doc comment.
 Again, the relevant \<para\> elements should be tagged with a *type="description"* attribute.
 Only types defined in the PowerShell module can be documented in this way.

 ```c#
 [Cmdlet("Test", "MyExample")]